 - Close to the Source – purchase foods that have come from a field, ocean, or tree.
 If your great-grandmother could identify it you’re probably good to go (she probably won’t know what a ding-dong or cheese nip was).

 - Shop Along the Perimeter – this tip is one that many are familiar with and it goes along with the one above.
 When you go to the grocery store, shop along the outside of the store.
 There you’ll find your produce, dairy, meats, and seafood.
-Most of the center isles are processed garbage.
+Most of the centre isles are processed garbage.

 - Marketing Hype – if you’re looking to replace a packaged item with something healthier…avoid the marketing hype.
 There are many loopholes that manufactures can use to claim their foods are healthy but your BEST defense is to READ LABELS!
 Make sure you can identify what’s on the label and the fewer ingredients the better.